-/REPORT PREPARED FOR: saleema kauser 11/Oct/2022 Welcome to your Personalized Report.
+/REPORT PREPARED FOR: Vinayak 18/May/2023 Welcome to your Personalized Report.
 This Report is based on your selections on the SMI.
 It is meant to be a personal development tool, to highlight aspects of your understanding, behaviors and feelings related to your Sustainability Mindset (SM).